Zymo-Research/docker-bcl2fastq/README.md

 # How to use this image

 In the following examples, the `-d` option of the `docker run` command will run container in background.
-Please use `docker logs -f <container name>` to follow container log.
+Please use `docker logs -f <container name>` to fetch the container log.

 ## Demultiplex to the same run folder